eez-open/studio/help/en-US/components/widgets/Input (EEZ-GUI).md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Koristite ovaj widget kada želite unjeti broj ili tekst.
-Da bi ovaj widget radio project mora definirati page za unos teksta i page za unos broja.
-Pogledajte neki od primjera koji su navedeni pod Examples kako se definiraju te stranice.
+The widget is used when we want to enter a number or text.
+In order for this widget to work, the project must define a page for entering text and a page for entering numbers.
+See some of the examples listed under _Examples_ of how these pages are defined.

 # PROPERTIES

-## Data [DRAFT]
+## Data

-Varijabla u koju će biti pospremljen uneseni broj ili tekst.
+The variable in which the entered number or text will be stored.

-## Default style [DRAFT]
+## Default style

-Style koji se koristi za renderiranje.
+Style used when rendering of the Widget.

-## Input type [DRAFT]
+## Input type

-Odabir da li se unosti `Number` ili `Text`.
+Choose whether `Number` or `Text` is entered.

-## Min [DRAFT]
+## Min

-Ako je `Input type` postavljen na `Number` onda ovaj broj predstavlja minimalni broj koju je potrebno unjeti, a ako je postavljen na `Text` onda ovaj property pretstavlja minimalan broj znakova koje je potrebno unjeti.
+If `Input type` is set to `Number` then this number represents the minimum number that needs to be entered, and if it is set to `Text` then this property represents the minimum number of characters that need to be entered.

-## Max [DRAFT]
+## Max

-Ako je `Input type` postavljen na `Number` onda ovaj broj predstavlja maksimalni broj koju je potrebno unjeti, a ako je postavljen na `Text` onda ovaj property pretstavlja maksimalan broj znakova koje je potrebno unjeti.
+If `Input type` is set to `Number` then this number represents the maximum number that needs to be entered, and if it is set to `Text` then this property represents the maximum number of characters that need to be entered.

-## Precision [DRAFT]
+## Precision

-Ako je `Input type` postavljen na `Number` onda ovaj property definira preciznost broja koji se unosi.
-Ako se unese broj koji ima veću preciznost (više decimalnih mjesta) onda će se broj zaokružiti na ovu preciznost.
-Npr. ako postavite na 0.01 onda će broj biti zaokružen na dvije decimale.
+If `Input type` is set to `Number` then this property defines the precision of the entered number.
+If a number with higher precision (more decimal places) is entered, then the number will be rounded to this precision.
+For example if we set it to `0.01` then the number will be rounded to two decimal places.

-## Unit [DRAFT]
+## Unit

-Ako je `Input type` postavljen na `Number` onda ovaj property definrira unit koji će se koristiti, tj. ispisati desno od brojčane vrijednosti.
+If `Input type` is set to `Number` then this property defines the unit that will be used, i.e. printed to the right of the numerical value.

-## Password [DRAFT]
+## Password

-Ako je `Input type` postavljen na `Text` i unosi se password onda treba enejblati ovaj property kako bi se prikazale `*` umjesto znakova prilikom unosa passworda.
+If `Input type` is set to `Text` and a password is entered, then this property should be enabled so that `*` is displayed instead of characters when entering the password.

 # INPUTS [EMPTY]

 # OUTPUTS [EMPTY]

-# EXAMPLES [DRAFT]
+# EXAMPLES

--   eez-gui-widgets-demo
+* _eez-gui-widgets-demo_
--   stm32f469i-disco-eez-flow-demo
+* _stm32f469i-disco-eez-flow-demo_